keboola/connection-docs/writers/bi-tools/gooddata/index.md

 * TOC
 {:toc}

-*Note: This GoodData writer described on this page is in Beta version.*
+*Note: The GoodData writer described on this page is in Beta version.*

 This extractor writes tables into a [GoodData](https://www.gooddata.com/) project.
 The writer can be used with either your own GoodData account or with account provided by Keboola.
 Before configuring the GoodData writer, it